cashubtc/nutshell/README.md

-# cashu
+# Cashu Nutshell

-**Cashu is a Chaumian Ecash wallet and mint for Bitcoin Lightning.**
+**Cashu is a Chaumian Ecash wallet and mint for Bitcoin Lightning.
+Cashu Nutshell is the reference implementation in Python**

 <a href="https://pypi.org/project/cashu/"><img alt="Release" src="https://img.shields.io/pypi/v/cashu?color=black"></a> <a href="https://pepy.tech/project/cashu"> <img alt="Downloads" src="https://pepy.tech/badge/cashu"></a> <a href="https://app.codecov.io/gh/cashubtc/cashu"><img alt="Coverage" src="https://img.shields.io/codecov/c/gh/cashubtc/cashu"></a>

 *Disclaimer: The author is NOT a cryptographer and this work has not been reviewed.
 This means that there is very likely a fatal flaw somewhere.
 Cashu is still experimental and not production-ready.*

 Cashu is an Ecash implementation based on David Wagner's variant of Chaumian blinding ([protocol specs](https://github.com/cashubtc/nuts)).
 Token logic based on [minicash](https://github.com/phyro/minicash) ([description](https://gist.github.com/phyro/935badc682057f418842c72961cf096c)) which implements a [Blind Diffie-Hellman Key Exchange](https://cypherpunks.venona.com/date/1996/03/msg01848.html) scheme written down [here](https://gist.github.com/RubenSomsen/be7a4760dd4596d06963d67baf140406).
-The database mechanics and the Lightning backend uses parts from [LNbits](https://github.com/lnbits/lnbits-legend).
+The database mechanics in Cashu Nutshell and the Lightning backend uses parts from [LNbits](https://github.com/lnbits/lnbits-legend).

 <p align="center">
-<a href="#cashu-client-protocol">Cashu client protocol</a> ·
+<a href="#cashu-client-protocol">Cashu protocol</a> ·
 <a href="#easy-install">Quick Install</a> ·
 <a href="#hard-install-poetry">Manual install</a> ·
 <a href="#configuration">Configuration</a> ·